UoB-HPC/benchmarks/namd/README.md

 Another popular benchmark is `ApoA1`, which is also available to download from the same page, but it is a much smaller test case, and so results are not as convincing.
 For reference, `STMV` takes about 100 seconds on 44 BDW cores, whereas `ApoA1` takes aroud 10.

 Running with more than 1 thread/core produces slightly (10-15%) better results on both TX2 and x86.
+On KNL, 2 threads/core is 20% better than 1, but 4 threads/core is only 17% better than 1.

 On TX2: